Joanna Gaines Reveals That She Was Pregnant During Magazine Cover Shoot

-During a behind the scenes look at the changing of the seasonal decorations at the Magnolia store, Joanna Gaines reveals an interesting tidbit about a cover shoot last year.
-According to People, not only was it not truly raining in the picture, but she was pregnant with baby Crew at the time.
+During a behind-the-scenes look at the changing of the seasonal decorations at the Magnolia store, Joanna Gaines reveals an interesting tidbit about a cover shoot last year.
+According to People, not only was it not truly raining in the picture, but she was also pregnant with baby Crew at the time.

 Gaines’ pregnancy came as shock not just to fans, but to Joanna and her husband Chip as well.
-At the age of forty and having had her last child eight years ago, a new baby was likely to present new challenges.
+At the age of 40 and having had her last child eight years ago, a new baby was likely to present new challenges.

 “I have always really enjoyed being pregnant – I tend to feel my best during those nine months.
 This time I felt a little more worn out than usual,” she said speaking about her pregnancy with Crew.